Alexey233/Database-/README.md

-# Database-
-# This is a personal account application that has a minimal set of functions and separation of roles
+This is a personal account application that has a minimal set of functions and separation of roles